 Like so many family businesses, Insect Lore began at the kitchen table.
 Carlos and his wife Pat experimented with myriad combinations of food supplements for Painted Lady caterpillars.
 Mr. White finally discovered a successful dietary formula for the caterpillars in 1969 and the Live Butterfly Garden was born.
 It was a revolutionary concept: a customer could purchase an educational kit that included a butterfly habitat and a certificate.
 The customer would then mail the certificate to Insect Lore's "butterfly nursery" and in return would receive live baby Painted Lady caterpillars.
 The caterpillars would be shipped to the customer in a special jar that included Mr. White's unique caterpillar food.
 Over a span of approximately three weeks the Painted Lady caterpillars would eat, change into chrysalides, and finally emerge as adult butterflies in the Butterfly Garden hatching box.
 After a few days of observation, the customers would experience the joy and wonder of setting their very own Painted Lady Butterflies free to begin the incredible life cycle all over again in the great outdoors.

 Carlos' special Painted Lady caterpillar diet made all this possible and the Insect Lore "Butterflies-By-Mail" magic began.
 The first Live Butterfly Garden Kits were wildly colored (this was the 60's, after all) and the habitat was a box with round plastic windows.

 Today, the Live Butterfly Garden includes a see-through, reusable, pop-up mesh habitat.
 But 50 million Caterpillars-by-Mail later, Carlos White's original Painted Lady caterpillar diet remains the same.
-While Carlos has now retired, his son John operates Insect Lore USA in an enlarged facility in Shafter, California.
-Carlos' daughter Jennifer is head of Insect Lore Europe, located in picturesque Cornwall, England.
+While Carlos has now retired, Insect Lore USA continues to operate from Shafter, California.
+Our sister company, Insect Lore Europe, is located in picturesque Cornwall, England.
 Painted Lady caterpillars travel from Cornwall to destinations throughout the United Kingdom and the European Union.